Best Working Capital Lines of Credit in 2026

 Pros

-- Ability to withdraw funds as needed to cover short-term or emergency expenses
+- Borrow funds as needed for short-term or emergency expenses

-- May offer a higher credit limit than a business credit card
+- May offer higher borrowing limits than business credit cards

 - Options to help cover initial expenses when starting a business